South Lake Tahoe Local Government Affairs Committee

 Permitting - local jurisdictions

-- City of South Lake Tahoe, El Dorado County, Douglas County - Permitting turn around time frames
+- City of South Lake Tahoe, El Dorado County - Turn around time frames

 - Tahoe Regional Planning Agency residential allocation release timeframes and deadline for plan submission